samestrin/llm-interface/docs/index.md

 ## Introduction

-The LLMInterface npm module provides a unified interface for interacting with various large language models (LLMs).
+The LLM Interface npm module provides a unified interface for interacting with various large language models (LLMs).
 This documentation covers setup, configuration, usage, and examples to help you integrate LLMs into your projects efficiently.

 ## Installation